trees02

 Portland’s first interurban line, the Portland Sellwood and Milwaukie Railway, was constructed in 1890 and it was the first of several interurban lines that would serve Portland and the Willamette Valley.
-Some of the larger lines included Portland Railway Light & Power Company with service to Oregon City, Gresham and Estacada; the Harriman Group’s Southern Pacific Red Electrics and the Oregon Electric Railway, which was owned by Jim Hill of the Great Northern Railway.
+After consolidation in 1906, Portland Railway Light & Power Company served Portland, Oregon City, Gresham, Bull Run, Estacada and Troutdale.

 Jim Hill began service from Portland to Eugene on his Oregon Electric Railway in 1912.
 Not wanting to be left out, Southern Pacific began electrifying some of its steam lines in 1912.